fikriimujahid/p1-serverless-web-app/docs/02-infra.md

 ## Executive Summary

 The infrastructure is built using **Terraform** for cloud resources and **SAM (Serverless Application Model)** for serverless-specific resources.
 This dual-tool approach provides clarity and separation of concerns while maintaining consistency across dev, staging, and prod environments.
+The foundation includes networking (CDN), storage, compute, and security layers.

 ---